 Bonduelle’s 500 vegetable varieties are processed at 58 facilities by over 10,000 workers.
 Safety is top of mind for the company, and with so many facilities and employees, creating a companywide culture of food safety is essential.
 This case study shows how Bonduelle used front-line workforce training, verification training, and automated recordkeeping and reporting to achieve its desired food safety goals.

-Kisko Products, founded in 1977, is a family-owned business as well as the largest manufacturer of freeze pops in Canada.
-Its modern, 115,000 square-foot facility produces a variety of freezable kids treats under the Kisko and other recognized brands.
-The company focuses on high-quality products and needed a way to ensure safe and productive operations to maintain customer satisfaction.
+Kisko Products, Canada's largest producer of freeze pops, needed a way to ensure safe and productive operations to maintain customer satisfaction.
 This case study shows how the company implemented standardized training and real-time reporting to improve it production efficiency and maintain customer satisfaction.

 Since 1946, WW Johnson Meat Company has produced premium, quality ground beef distributed to retail and food service operations across the Midwest and beyond.
 As the company’s workforce continued to diversify, it needed a way to break the language barrier between employees and trainers and verify that employees understood training concepts.
 This case study shows how WW Johnson Meat implemented consistent, multilingual content and automated recordkeeping to overcome barriers of learning.